 Stuffed Sweet Pepper is one of my favorite appetizers of all time.
 The sweetness of tiny sweet peppers infused with the spicy paneer stuffing is an amazing combination.
 Ideal for cold and rainy evenings.
-It’s very filling and it is also very rich – thanks to the paneer stuffing.
-But it tastes amazing.
+It is very filling and also very rich – thanks to the paneer stuffing.
+And it tastes amazing.

 Making this sweet pepper dish more interesting is the introduction of Kolhapuri twist.
 But first, let me explain what Kolhapuri means.

 In India, in the state of Maharashtra, there is a city named Kolhapur.
 Kolhapur is full of rich history and heritage.
 Part of this rich heritage is the Kolhapuri Masala.
 It is the most aromatic masala you’ll ever find.
 It contains more than 20 spices.
 You can get Kolhapuri masala at your nearest Indian store or on Amazon.com.

 I hope this dish becomes your guilty pleasure just as it is mine.
 Another fine addition to my collection of appetizers that also includes Indian Cone-y Delights, Desi Noodle Cups, and Protein Cigars among many others.

 For vegans, you can enjoy the sweet peppers by substituting paneer with mashed potato or tofu and follow the same recipe.

 So try this colorful Pepper Popper appetizer and let me know if this was your tummy to heart moment …

 25 – 30 Mini bell peppers (sweet peppers)

 or paneer made from 5 cups whole milk